 There are two places I recommend visiting as a day trip from Korčula: Mljet and Pelješac.

 Beyond wine, Pelješac is home to the town of Ston, home to world-famous oysters and the longest stone wall in Europe (!), Viganj, a chilled out windsurfing town; and Divna Beach near Trpanj, quite possibly the most beautiful beach in Croatia.
-Pelješac is the kind of place where you drive the dramatic roads and stop wherever looks interesting.
+The dramatic roads lead you to stunning views in every direction.

-If you want to visit Pelješac independently from Korčula but don’t want to drive, I recommend taking the ferry to the mainland, then walking to Korta Katarina winery, about a 25-minute walk from the ferry port.
+If you want to visit Pelješac independently from Korčula but don’t want to drive, I recommend taking the ferry to Orebić, then walking to Korta Katarina winery, about a 25-minute walk from the ferry port.
 They do a wonderful gourmet tasting and the setting is gorgeous.